boecker-lab/gscm-supertrees/README.md

 ### Scorer Implemetations:

-The class gscm.algorithm.treeMerger.TreeScorers is a factory class that provides recommended scorers and scorer combinations:
+The class TreeScorers is a factory class that provides recommended scorers and scorer combinations:

   UNIQUE_TAXA,